The-Changer412/minecraftWitherinTerraria/README.md

 Far From Wither Debuff:

-The
- Far From Wither debuff is a debuff that prevents the player from doing damage to the wither in its second phase if they are far from the wither.
+The Far From Wither debuff is a debuff that prevents the player from doing damage to the wither in its second phase if they are far from the wither.

-# Download:

-You can download the mod from the mod browser, or from the [GitHub release page](https://github.com/The-Changer412/minecraftWitherinTerraria/releases/tag/Release).

 # Other: